 Veterans are served through three offices.
-Assistance and certification for veterans' benefits are provided at the Veterans' Certification Office, 190 Administration, 355-5032.
+Certification for veterans' benefits is provided at the Veterans' Certification Office, 190 Administration, 355-5032.
 Educational and vocational counseling for veterans and eligible dependents is available through the Veterans' Administration Guidance Center, 14 Student Services, 337-6861.